GVR Report cover South East Asia Telehealth Market Size, Share & Trends Report

 • Industry: Healthcare

-The South East Asia telehealth market size was valued at USD 194.5 million in 2020 and is expected to expand at a compound annual growth rate (CAGR) of 17.6% from 2021 to 2028.
+The Southeast Asia telehealth market size was valued at USD 8.5 billion in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 28.9% from 2023 to 2030.
 Increasing penetration of the internet and the constant evolution of smartphones and tablets have made accessing telehealth services more convenient and are expected to contribute to the growing demand.
 Users are increasingly turning aware of the importance of monitoring health and fitness to control the incidence of chronic ailments and are using their smartphones to track the same.
 In addition, innovators are designing technologies to deliver quality care through various web and cloud-based platforms.

-The emergence of the internet of things in healthcare with integrated analytics, advanced wearable devices, and strong mobile connectivity has significantly transformed the healthcare industry and has enabled efficient patient monitoring, optimizing prescriptions, and chronic disease management.
+The emergence of the Internet of Things(IoT) in healthcare with integrated analytics, advanced wearable devices, and strong mobile connectivity has significantly transformed the healthcare industry and has enabled efficient patient monitoring, optimizing prescriptions, and chronic disease management.
+For instance, in August 2022, Qmed Asia, a Malaysia-based startup launched Qmed GO, a telehealth kiosk that can serve as a mini-clinic for corporate employers as it is connected to medical IoT devices that can track 16 vital parameters.
 Furthermore, deep learning and artificial intelligence functionalities enhance the personalization of healthcare.
 These advanced techniques are incorporated in telehealth to assist the conclusive disposition of patients through remote analysis.
 For example, the Telehealth platform of Haldoc uses AI to provide its physicians with feedback on their performance and consultation and training for performance enhancement.

-The shortage of healthcare personnel is increasing across South East Asian countries and is positively influencing the demand for telemedicine services.
-According to WHO, Thailand and Indonesia have a ratio of 0.4 doctors per 1,000 people.
+The shortage of healthcare personnel is increasing across Southeast Asian countries and is positively influencing the demand for telemedicine services.
+According to World Health Organization (WHO), the number of medical doctors per 10,000 population were 9.28 in Thailand in 2020.
 Telemedicine services are helping in improving healthcare accessibility in remote and rural areas and curb increasing healthcare costs.
-Moreover, the growing geriatric population and increasing prevalence of chronic diseases in South East Asia are contributing to the growing demand for quality healthcare.
-Lastly, the growing government support and initiatives are boosting the growth of the market for telehealth in South East Asia.
+Moreover, the growing geriatric population and increasing prevalence of chronic diseases in Southeast Asia are contributing to the growing demand for quality healthcare.
+According to the Department of Statistics Malaysia (DoSM), the country’s population aged 65 years or above has increased from 5% of the 27.5 million population in 2010 to 6.8% of the 32.4 million population in 2020.
+Lastly, the growing government support and initiatives are boosting the growth of the market for telehealth in Southeast Asia.
 For instance, in March 2019, the Thailand Public Health Ministry and the National Broadcasting and Telecommunications Commission (NBTC) introduced telemedicine programs in rural areas.
 Through this program, 32 hospitals were to be funded for setting up telemedicine equipment.

 Service Type Insights

-In 2020, the real-time interactions service type segment dominated the market for telehealth in South East Asia and accounted for the largest revenue share of 44.9%.
-Increasing preference towards telemedicine amongst providers and patients during the Covid-19 pandemic has contributed to the growth.
+In 2022, the real-time interactions service type segment had a significant revenue share in the market for telehealth in Southeast Asia.
+Increasing preference towards telemedicine amongst providers and patients has contributed to the growth.
+For instance, in April 2023, DOC2US a digital health provider based in Malaysia announced the launch of DOC2HOME, its new subsidiary, a digital health platform aimed to provide home-based personalized healthcare services to residents and homeowners through technology.
 Furthermore, these services enable patients in remote locations to access healthcare services at affordable prices.
 The COVID-19 pandemic has further offered numerous opportunities for virtual care solutions, considering social distancing as the only existing solution capable of minimizing exposure.

-On the other hand, the remote patient monitoring service type segment is anticipated to register the fastest growth rate during the forecast period owing to technology advancements in video conferencing systems and the development of digital infrastructure.
+On the other hand, the remote patient monitoring service type segment is anticipated to register significant growth rate during the forecast period owing to technology advancements in video conferencing systems and the development of digital infrastructure.
 The growing geriatric population coupled with the increasing prevalence of chronic diseases is expected to positively influence segment growth.
+For instance, according to United Nations Development Programme (UNDP), the percentage of people in Thailand having diabetes and aged above 18 has increased from 6.9% in 2009 to 9.5% in 2021.
 Furthermore, remote patient monitoring allows real-time monitoring, improves patient engagement, detects activity patterns, and reduces healthcare costs.

 Delivery Mode Insights

-In 2020, the web-based delivery mode segment dominated the market for telehealth in South East Asia and accounted for the largest revenue share of 47.2% owing to the availability of a large number of web-based telehealth platforms and growing usage rates of web-based platforms by patients and healthcare personnel.
+In 2022, the web-based delivery mode segment dominated the market for telehealth in Southeast Asia and accounted for the largest revenue share of 47% owing to the availability of a large number of web-based telehealth platforms and growing usage rates of web-based platforms by patients and healthcare personnel.
 Penetration of the internet and the development of web-based applications has enhanced the accessibility of telemedicine services to patients in remote locations.

-The cloud-based delivery mode segment is anticipated to register the fastest growth rate during the forecast period owing to numerous benefits such as high bandwidth, easy accessibility, easy data recovery and storage, and better data privacy and security.
+The cloud-based delivery mode segment is anticipated to register the fastest CAGR of 29.7% over the forecast period owing to numerous benefits such as high bandwidth, easy accessibility, easy data recovery and storage, and better data privacy and security.
 Increasing incidences of security breaches in web-based and on-premise applications have led to a growth in demand for cloud-based applications.

 Application Insights

-In 2020, the diagnosis application segment dominated the market for telehealth in South East Asia and accounted for the largest revenue share of 80.8% owing to the increasing number of smartphone users, rapid penetration of the internet, and increasing deployment of telehealth services.
+In 2022, the diagnosis application segment dominated the market for telehealth in Southeast Asia and accounted for the largest revenue share of 80.48% owing to the increasing number of smartphone users, rapid penetration of the internet, and increasing deployment of telehealth services.
 Patients and providers are increasingly becoming aware of the benefits of telemedicine and this is expected to drive the segment growth.
 In addition, telemedicine services enable flexibility in scheduling for the healthcare providers and are driving the adoption of these services.

-Furthermore, the prevention application segment is anticipated to register the fastest growth during the forecast period owing to the increasing awareness levels regarding the importance of health and fitness.
+Furthermore, the prevention application segment is anticipated to register the fastest CAGR of 30.8% growth during the forecast period owing to the increasing awareness levels regarding the importance of health and fitness.
 Shortage of healthcare personnel, increasing healthcare costs, burdened facilities, and resources, and increasing prevalence of chronic diseases are driving the adoption of telemedicine services for earlier disease prevention.
+For instance, according to an article published by United Nations in November 2021, chronic diseases are the leading cause of death in Thailand, accounting for approximately 4,00,000 deaths annually.

 Type Insights

-In 2020, the tele-hospital type segment dominated the market for telehealth in South East Asia and accounted for the largest revenue share of 62.2% owing to the constantly developing digital healthcare technologies, growing government support, increased healthcare IT expenditure.
+In 2022, the tele-hospital type segment had significant revenue share in the market for telehealth in Southeast Asia owing to the constantly developing digital healthcare technologies, growing government support, increased healthcare IT expenditure.
 Additionally, the growing geriatric population increased health consciousness, and the rising demand for accessible and affordable healthcare services is driving the growth.
-The ongoing Covid-19 pandemic has overburdened hospital systems and therefore, the demand for telehealth and virtual services is increasing.
+The ongoing Covid-19 pandemic has overburdened hospital systems and therefore, the demand for telehealth and virtual services has increased.

-On the other hand, the tele-home segment is anticipated to register the fastest growth during the forecast period due to enhanced affordability, accessibility, efficiency, and quality of care.
+On the other hand, the tele-home segment is anticipated to register significant growth during the forecast period due to enhanced affordability, accessibility, efficiency, and quality of care.
 Moreover, the growing number of smartphone users and improved internet connectivity is expected to drive the growth of this segment.

-In 2020, the providers segment dominated the South East Asia telehealth market and accounted for the largest revenue share of 50.4% owing to the rising adoption of telemedicine platforms by healthcare practitioners to reduce the growing burden on healthcare facilities and resources.
+In 2022, the providers segment had significant revenue share in the Southeast Asia telehealth market owing to the rising adoption of telemedicine platforms by healthcare practitioners to reduce the growing burden on healthcare facilities and resources.
 Increasing demand for reducing hospital admissions and improvements in hospital workflow is propelling the adoption of digital health technologies among healthcare providers, which, in turn, contributes toward market growth.
 Moreover, the rise in the number of partnerships and collaborations among various public and private healthcare organizations to drive the adoption and accessibility of telehealth services is further aiding segment growth.

 Country Insights